In Association with Amazon.com

 They see a group of people decked out in robes, chanting and engaged in some kind of ritual.
 Their leader is wearing a mask and brandishing a sword.
 Upon closer inspection, they notice that some of them have dropped their clothing and are naked.

-Some members of the group hold one woman in the air and Frank and Roger's amusement is cut short when Frank sees the girl stabbed with a dagger.
+Some members of the group hold a woman in the air and Frank and Roger's amusement is cut short when Frank sees the girl stabbed with a dagger.
 The two can barely believe their eyes.

 Alice steps out of the motor home and tells them to come inside and go to bed.
 Frank yells at her to turn the lights out and the leader of the cult hears him.
 The other Satanists immediately descend on the two couples.

 Alice and Kelly have no idea what's going on and Roger explains that they saw a girl murdered across the river.
 As they try to drive away through the water, the vehicle stalls.
 Alice gets behind the wheel as the men try to free the motor home using some brush.
-They get it going, but as they try to go up a hill, their pursuers pounce on them and smash the windows with logs.
+They get it going - but as they try to go up a hill, their pursuers pounce on them and smash the windows with logs.

 Roger fights them off as the wives scream in terror.
 Finally, they're able to drive to the nearest police station.
 Sheriff Taylor (R. G. Armstrong) apologizes for their ordeal and tells Deputy Dave (Wes Bishop) to do a check to find out which townsfolk may have been injured.